• Skip to primary navigation

 Brown butter in a glass carafe for savory sauces, cookies, frosting, cakes, and more.

-We love to use brown butter in our Brown Butter Blondies, Miso Toffee Chocolate Chip Cookies, and Lobster Ravioli Pasta Sauce, and in buttercream and frosting.
+We love to use brown butter in our Brown Butter Blondies, Miso Chocolate Chip Cookies, Brown Butter Mashed Potatoes, Lobster Ravioli Pasta Sauce, and in buttercream and frosting.
 It adds a delicious toasty flavor that takes our dishes -- both savory and sweet -- to the next level.
 Besides being tasty, it only takes a few minutes and minimal effort to make!

 Jump to: